null

 • Some ants even have wings, but it's important to distinguish these flyers from termites.

 It's worth noting that when flying ants appear to be swarming the exterior of your house, they're interested in mating, not getting inside.
-This happens during certain times of the year when the queen releases them.
+This happens during certain times of the year when environmental conditions are optimal

 What Are Signs of an Ant Infestation?